Username4723/DnDNotebook/Homebrew/Items/Magical.md

 Once per day, as an Action, the wearer can throw the cloak (20/60ft range) at an enemy for the purpose of restraining or distracting them.
 When throwing the cloak, make a ranged attack roll against the target.
 On a success, the target is restrained until they use their Action to make a DC 20 Strength check to escape.
 When instead distracting a target, the cloak hovers in midair with the purpose to obscure their field of vision until the target uses an Action to dismiss it (DC 17 Dexterity).
 A distracted creature has disadvantage on attack rolls and saves relying on Sight, and attack rolls against the creature have advantage.
 A failed throw of the cloak does not consume the cloak's charge.

-# Red Yo-Yo (Requires Attunement)

-This red yoyo with black spots has a limitless amount of string, which never tangles and can be rewound instantly.

-As an action, this yoyo can, within a range of 120ft, be used to block entrances, move objects, or bind people (DC 20 to escape).
-In addition, Touch spells can be cast through the yoyo, up to a range of 100ft.

 # Mystic Violin (Requires Attunement)

 Music played on this violin can be heard from up to a mile away.

-# God Tuner (Requires Attunement by a Spellcaster)

-This tuning fork is bound to the divine cosmos.
-While attuned to it, all Cleric and Paladin spells are considered spells of your class and on your class's spell list.
-Upon breaking attunement to this item, you forget all spells learned this way.
-It counts as an associated object for the purpose of Scrying a deity.

 # Code Wheel (x2)